Estati/Eaglercraft-1.5-1.8-Server-Template/README.md

 Replace the `server-icon.png` file under `java/bungee_command` with your desired server icon.

 ## To run server commands:
-In the Terminal tab in Glitch, run commands without the /
+In the Console, run commands without the /

 ## To save progress:
 **Notice: This is now done automatically, every 30 seconds, using a plugin!** In the server console or in-game as an opped player, run `/save-all` to save the world.

 ## Too slow?
-This is because you are using a free service to host a Minecraft server.
-Of course it is slow and the only way to fix this is to self-host at home.
+-This is because you are using a free service to host a Minecraft server.
+Of course it is slow and the only way to fix this is to self-host at home.-

 ## Getting admin/OP or enabling command blocks
 To give yourself OP (admin), go to the server console and run `op username` and press enter (replacing "username" with your username in-game).